DJI: Privacy and security concerns in the United States

 The United States Department of the Interior's Office of Aviation Services said in their analysis in July 2017 that DJI's software did not meet their information-sharing requirements.
 Later, DJI added Local Data Mode, which allows its drones to fly offline without transferring data over the internet.

 The Register reported in August 2017 that the DJI GO app contained the JSPatch framework, which allowed DJI to hot-patch the app without triggering a review by Apple, or without first seeking user consent.
 This was against Apple's rules, and 45,000 apps were blocked from the App Store because of "hot patching concerns".
 In August, the United States Army also changed its internal guidance on disallowing the use of DJI products, especially in battlefield scenarios.
 Guidance was based on an Army Research Laboratory report from May 2017, which found cyber vulnerabilities.
 The US Army's decision launched public research, where it was speculated that the decision was because the data link between the controller and the drone was vulnerable.

-In 2017, DJI launched a bug bounty program, enlisting third-party and white hat hackers to find flaws, which was relatively novel for the large organizations at the time.
-However, the DJI team didn't properly set up rules regarding non-disclosure agreements and was overwhelmed with the reported issues.
+In 2017, DJI launched a bug bounty program, enlisting third-party and white hat hackers to find flaws, which was relatively novel for large organizations at the time.
+However, the DJI team did not properly set up rules regarding non-disclosure agreements and was overwhelmed with the reported issues.
 The ill-prepared program resulted in miscommunication between DJI and security researchers, such as Kevin Finisterre.
 Finisterre decided to turn down the $30,000 bounty and disclosed the security breach he found.
 In the breach, DJI accidentally published its SSL certificate on GitHub.
 The program ended in a public relations crisis, and led DJI to modify its terms and conditions for the bounty program.

 In 2018, in response to the allegations of mishandling user data, DJI commissioned Kivu Consulting to make a larger analysis.
 Kivu found that only the DJI GO 4 app was connected to the Internet; it worked without an Internet connection and only uploaded data after user confirmation.
 It also used servers that were located in the US, except for the crash reporting app called Bugly, which uploaded crash reports to a server located in China.

 In January 2020, the United States Department of the Interior (DOI) announced that it would be grounding around 800 DJI drones over security concerns, which it had been using for wildlife conservation and infrastructure monitoring purposes.
 In May 2020, River Loop Security claimed DJI's Mimo app for controlling Osmo gimbals, had security concerns for users and policy-makers.
 These claims were reiterated by Parrot SA when launching their new product.
 DJI countered the analysis, calling it "inaccurate, outdated, and sensationalized".